Callum Guy: Carlisle United

 He signed a new two-year deal, with an option, in March 2023.
 He made 52 appearances throughout the 2022–23 campaign, scoring four goals, including one in the play-off semi-final victory over Bradford City.
 Carlisle secured promotion by beating Stockport County on penalties in the final at Wembley Stadium; Guy played in the match, being substituted on 78 minutes.
 On 4 November 2023, he injured his Anterior cruciate ligament in a 3–1 defeat at Leyton Orient.
 He was ruled out of action for nine months.
 The club were relegated in his absence.

 He returned to fitness in October 2024 after manager Paul Simpson's summer transfer business had left a spot open for him to return to the first XI as a holding midfielder, with Dylan McGeouch and Harrison Neal providing cover.
 He said his return was "bittersweet" as Carlisle were struggling at the foot of the League Two table.
-He was sidelined with illness over the new year, which had coach Mike Williamson said was a "really tough time" for the player.
+He was sidelined with illness over the new year, which head coach Mike Williamson said was a "really tough time" for the player.
 He played 21 games in the 2024–25 season as Carlisle were relegated into non-League football despite an upturn in results under new manager Mark Hughes.
 Guy was released upon the expiry of his contract.

+Notts Olympic

+Guy went on to play for amateur side Notts Olympic in the Nottinghamshire Senior League in October 2025.